projectdiscovery/nuclei-templates/http/credential-stuffing/README.md

 ![credential-stuffing](https://github.com/projectdiscovery/nuclei-templates/assets/28601533/bfdd0f4d-60aa-4b87-9cad-1fd4169327f3)

-This repository contains a collection of credential stuffing templates for both cloud services and self-hosted services.
+This directory contains a collection of credential stuffing templates for both cloud and self-hosted services.
 These templates help automate the detection and prevention of credential stuffing attempts on your organization's websites and applications using the Nuclei vulnerability scanner.

 ### Types of Templates